Roleplaying is somewhere between an interactive storytelling game and improvisational acting.

 We don't want costume to be a barrier to entry, however, and so there is no requirement to have any special costume to play - turning up in jeans and a sweater is perfectly normal and fine.

-Regular games cost £3 each for non-drivers, but your first two are free.
+Regular games cost £3 each for students and those not in full time / living wage employment, £2 for drivers, and £5 for everyone else, but your first two are free.
 Not that we're peddling some kind of drug, or anything.

 There are a number of acronyms and pieces of jargon used on this website and during the game.
 The most common ones are listed below: